Zenika/zenscaler/README.md

 ```BASH
 make all
 ```
-This will download go dependency
+This will download go dependency and install the binary in `$GOPATH/bin`.

 Aside : Deploy on EC2
 -------------